brianclements/pkictl/README.md

 potentially have multiple certificates and private keys for various programs.
 They should all be segregated by program and use-case.

- 1. First, we make sure a system user named 'ssl-cert' exists.
+ 1. First, we make sure a system group named 'ssl-cert' exists.
- 2. Only members of that group can even access the private key folder, which is 710 root:ssl-cert by default.
+ 2. Only members of that group can even access the private key folder (at `/etc/ssl/Myorg/private` for example), which is 710 root:ssl-cert by default.
  3. We then make a sub-folder in the private folder named `$PKICTL_IMPORT_GROUP`.
-So a default folder of `./private/ssl-cert` will be 710 root:ssl-cert and the keys within it will be 640 root:ssl-cert.
+So a default folder of `private/ssl-cert` will be 710 root:ssl-cert and the keys within it will be 640 root:ssl-cert.
- 4. During subsequent import processes, if `pkictl eecert import` is run with env var `PKICTL_IMPORT_GROUP=my-prog`, then new subfolder is created such as `./private/my-prog` with 710 root:my-prog and the keys within are 640 root:my-prog.
+ 4. During subsequent import processes, if `pkictl eecert import` is run with env var `PKICTL_IMPORT_GROUP=my-prog`, then new subfolder is created such as `private/my-prog` with 710 root:my-prog and the keys within are 640 root:my-prog.
  5. Users/groups won't be created, but will be checked before trying to chown things.
 User creation should be handle by the process that needs to act as